causality-software-engineering/cause-workshop-2025/docs/index.md

 #### Authors
 1. Luca Devlin (University of Sheffield)
 2. Michael Foster (University of Sheffield)

+### The Causality of Bug Resolution: A Tale of Two Systems

+#### Abstract
+Timely and effective bug resolution is a central concern of software development; more so, for systems that serve needs of real-world users.
+A large body of software engineering research literature involves studies on bug resolution processes.
+Many of these studies are correlational in nature, as they analyze historical data to uncover factors influencing bug resolution times.
+Understanding what \textit{causes} software bugs to be resolved faster is of critical interests to developers, customers, and end users.
+Randomized controlled trials (RCT) -- widely used in establishing causal effects in other areas such as medical research -- are not feasible in a real-world software development scenario.
+Thus causal inference techniques are essential in such settings to isolate the influences on bug resolution times.
+In this paper we propose a model of factors affecting quick resolution of bugs.
+The model is validated on two real-world datasets, leading us to identify key determinants of bug resolution times.
+Our results offer valuable insights for individual developers, project managers, and development organizations.

+#### Authors
+1. Reshmi Maulik (Meghnad Saha Institute of Technology)
+2. Subhajit Datta (Heritage Institute of Technology)
+3. Subhashis majumder (Heritage institute of Technology)

+### Causal Detection in Linear Temporal Counterexamples

+#### Abstract
+Model checking and verification play a crucial role in ensuring the correctness of software systems by systematically analyzing whether a system satisfies desired specifications.
+Diagnosing property violations in LTL counterexamples is essential for debugging and refining software, helping developers identify faults and ensure requirement compliance.
+Several approaches have considered the use of causal reasoning to aid in the identification and explanation of counterexamples.
+However, these methods are often limited in their expressivity, ability to recognize complex dependencies in system behaviors, or computational feasibility.
+This paper proposes a revised definition of causes for LTL violations in counterexamples, allowing for the identification of conjunctive causes.
+Additionally, we introduce a novel algorithm for computing such causes and compare it against a baseline causal computation algorithm using a benchmark of industrial specifications.
+In all comparisons, our algorithm either subsumes baseline causes, identifies stronger causes, or diverges from the baseline in explainable ways, demonstrating its effectiveness in enhancing counterexample analysis.

+#### Authors
+1. Herong Meng (Imperial College London)
+2. Dalal Alrajeh (Imperial College London)

+## SHort papers (4 pages)

 ### Causal Models in Requirement Specifications for Machine Learning: A vision